mickfuzz/phd4/_posts/thesis_chapters/2023-12-2-Literature_review.md

 Agency and autonomy have disputed, often inter-related definitions or are often ill defined in studies [@huang_autonomy_2013; @matusov_mapping_2016].

-Stetsenko places agency in a socio-cultural theory between conceptions of humans as chiefly individualistic or instead as helpless bodies in wider cultural phenomenon
-[@stetsenko_critical_2020; @matusov_mapping_2016].

 See also feminist reconceptualisations of autonomy as agency[@abrams_autonomy_1998].

 To effectively answer RQ2 and RQ1 the concept of agency needs disambiguating.